How to finish writing a book and schedule your writing time.

-Maybe there’s a weeknight you know you’ll have limited time, so take out just twenty minutes for research, editing or mind-mapping ideas for a scene.
+Maybe there’s a weeknight you know you’ll have limited time, so take out just twenty minutes for research, making an outline, editing, or mind-mapping ideas for a scene.
 Maybe there’s a weekend you know you’ll have lots more time, so set yourself a bigger task.

 Try giving one ideal outcome to each time you write, to help turn your novel into a manageable project (so if you do more than that, wonderful).

 Few people can find long stints of time to write as they’d like.
 The only agreed solution (between the ‘planners’ and the ‘pantsters’) is to carve writing hours into a schedule, then stick to them, making them useful.

 You can always break up your writing time with something called the Pomodoro technique, too – 25 minutes of work, then 5 minutes to break – rewarding yourself as you go.
 Or think of a time of day when you feel most creative- such as early afternoon- and schedule some time then.

 Bring your close family and friends along, too.
 Your desire to write is a part of you, so having support and understanding from others will help.

 How To Protect Your Writing Space (And Headspace)